Signs and symptoms

 1. Eat a low-GL diet.
 Hundreds of studies now prove that a low-GL diet helps to improve blood sugar balance, and makes you less insulin-resistant, reducing the need for medication.
-Essentially, it's eating little and often; combining carbohydrate foods with protein and eating no more than 40 GLs a day.
+Essentially, it’s eating little and often; combining Carbohydrates are the primary source of energy for the body as they can be broken down into glucose (sugar) more readily than either protein or… foods with Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of… and eating no more than 40 GLs a day.
 Find out everything you need to know about a low-GL diet for diabetes here

 2. Eat liver friendly foods.
 A sluggish liver often lies behind the complications of diabetes.
 Foods that support liver function include cruciferous vegetables (broccoli, cauliflower, cabbage, kale, Brussels sprouts) rocket, watercress, mustard, onions and garlic.
-Antioxidant nutrients are also vital to a healthy functioning liver.
+Antioxidants are substances that protect cells within the body from damage caused by free radicals.
+They help to strengthen the body’s ability to fight infection… nutrients are also vital to a healthy functioning liver.
 As a rough guide, foods with strong colours, such as blueberries, tomatoes and cherries have the most antioxidants.

 3. Exercise every day.
-This is a must if you have diabetes or insulin resistance.
-Exercise lowers insulin, helps to stabilise blood sugar and to burn fat.
+This is a must if you have diabetes or Insulin is a hormone made by the pancreas.
+It is responsible for making the body’s cells absorb glucose (sugar) from the blood…. resistance.
+Exercise lowers insulin, helps to stabilise blood sugar and to burn There are many different types of fats; polyunsaturated, monounsaturated, hydrogenated, saturated and trans fat.
+The body requires good fats (polyunsaturated and monounsaturated) in order to….
 Just a ten minute brisk walk after a meal helps get glucose out of the blood into the cells that need it.
 Even if you are not significantly overweight, exercise is the final puzzle piece in the process of reversing diabetes.
 As your energy goes up on my low-GL diet, you’ll also find you want to exercise more.

 4. Reduce your stress and improve your sleep.
-Stress isn't just caused by external events – it's also caused by changes in your blood sugar.
-Your body makes the stress hormone cortisol when your blood sugar goes too low.
+Stress isn’t just caused by external events – it’s also caused by changes in your blood sugar.
+Your body makes the stress hormone Cortisol has been nicknamed ‘the stress hormone’ as it is released in higher levels during the body’s flight or fight response to stress.
+Levels of… when your blood sugar goes too low.
 You become more edgy, irritable, grumpy and hungry, craving carbs or sugar.
-So, by stabilising your blood sugar level, you'll naturally feel less stressed and you'll sleep better as a result.
+So, by stabilising your blood sugar level, you’ll naturally feel less stressed and you’ll sleep better as a result.
 Read about HeartMath to learn a technique to transform your reaction to stress.

 5. Take supplements every day.
-To tip your body back towards good health, you need much larger amounts of certain nutrients than you'll need once you are healthy.
-I recommend a high-strength multivitamin combined with certain 'insulin-helpers'.
-Chromium (which improves your sensitivity to insulin) is an example, with dozens of studies confirming that it helps stabilise blood sugar.
+To tip your body back towards good health, you need much larger amounts of certain nutrients than you’ll need once you are healthy.
+I recommend a high-strength multivitamin combined with certain ‘insulin-helpers’.
+What it does: Helps balance blood sugar, normalise hunger and reduce cravings, improves lifespan, helps protect cells, essential for heart function.
+Deficiency Signs: Excessive or… (which improves your sensitivity to insulin) is an example, with dozens of studies confirming that it helps stabilise blood sugar.
 In some trial participants, it has normalised sugar levels completely.
 Chromium has been shown to dramatically decrease the need for medication in many diabetics – in some cases eliminating the need for drugs completely.
 The ideal intake for someone with diabetes is 600mcg a day.
 Cinnamon, which mimics insulin, is also a valuable addition to your diet.
-Try having half a teaspoon daily, alternatively supplement a cinnamon extract – you'll need the equivalent of about 500mg of cinnamon.
-Vitamin C is also important for diabetics.
+Try having half a teaspoon daily, alternatively supplement a cinnamon extract – you’ll need the equivalent of about 500mg of cinnamon.
+What it does: Strengthens immune system – fights infections.
+Makes collagen, keeping bones, skin and joints firm and strong.
+Antioxidant, detoxifying pollutants and protecting against… is also important for diabetics.
 A study in Archives of Internal Medicine of over 21,000 people over a 12 year period concluded that having a high level of vitamin C in your blood, reduces your risk of diabetes by 62%.
 The optimal blood level for diabetes reduction is achieved by supplementing 1,000mg a day and eating lots of fruit and vegetables.